 After not paying it at university, many graduates forget to consider that they’ll have to pay National Insurance and Income Tax on a graduate salary - and therefore forget to factor these large expenses into their budget.
 Both National Insurance and income tax will be included in the cost of living in London.
 They will vary depending on your wage, and can be calculated using a tax calculator, like Money Saving Expert's.

 Contrary to popular belief, your repayments won’t make a huge dent in your salary straight after graduation.
 In fact, you don’t have to start repaying until you are earning more than £25,000 per year.

+They are something you'll need to factor in to the cost of living in London, though.
 To work out the total amount you’ll repay, you can use GOV.UK’s Student Finance Calculator.

 Broadband, water, gas, electricity and council tax are all important bills to factor in – though sometimes they are included in the price of a room in London.
-If they are not already included it’s worth shopping around to ensure that you are getting the best deal possible, because bills for the month can really add up.
+If they are not already included, it’s worth shopping around to ensure that you are getting the best deal possible, because bills for the month can really add up.

 Having deducted all the above expenses, you’ll have a set amount of money to spend on everything else – including your groceries, toiletries, and your social life.
-When constructing your budget, split this into essentials (food, cleaning products, toiletries and mobile phone bills) and non-essentials (alcohol, trips or outings, clothing, entertainment and so on).
+When working out your budget, split this into essentials (food, cleaning products, toiletries and mobile phone bills) and non-essentials (alcohol, trips or outings, clothing, entertainment and so on).